Radioactive Decay Calculator

 How do I calculate specific activity?

-Specific activity refers to the activity of a given quantity of a radioactive material.
+Specific activity refers to the activity of a given quantity of radioactive material.
 The unit of specific activity is Becquerel over grams.

 How do I calculate activity?